 Note: All golf classes will include travel off the Point for experience at a local driving range and golf course.
 The cost of these outings is included in the class fee.
 Volunteer drivers will be needed and a permission slip required.
 This slip will be emailed to participants after registration or can be found and completed at the link below.

-This class provides a fun introduction to acting and theater basics for participants age eight to twelve and is lead by a professional theater teacher.
+This class provides a fun introduction to acting and theater basics for participants age eight and up and is lead by a professional theater teacher.
 The class culminates in a full-length performance at the end of each month.
-The class meets Tuesday and Thursday from 4:00 to 5:30 p.m. in Clark Hall for children aged 8-12.
+The class meets Tuesday and Thursday from 4:00 to 5:30 p.m. in Clark Hall.

 Connecticut Safe Boating Course